kakwa/htpasswd-editor/README.md

 htpasswd-editor is a simple Perl CGI to manage htpasswd files.
 It permits to add, list or remove users, it also permits an authentificated user to change it's password.
-It can be useful for adding basic access controle management to a static website (ex: documentation generated from Markdown, Rst, Rdoc...).
+It can be useful for adding basic access control management to a static website (ex: documentation generated from Markdown, Rst, Rdoc...).

 Deployment
 ==========